fpereiro/proof/notes.md

 If this process were to be systematized/automated (and those two operations should be the same one to the extent that all the systematized operations can be done by a machine), it would make sense to do it in this order:

 - Type 3 expansion first, to get a list of m-configurations.
+- Type 1 expansion, which will likely create more branches on existing m-configurations.
 - Type 2 expansion afterwards, which will likely create further m-configurations.

-- Type 1 expansion finally, which will likely create more branches on existing m-configurations.
+Type 1 expansion is required before type 2 because if there's the need to print the character that's already there, we need to define exactly which one it is, so we cannot allow an `any` or `not X` symbol placeholder, but an actual symbol.

 **Requirements for each expansion type:**